hadqueddani/FileDialogPluginIL2CPP/README.md

 Small .dll file to open and save files from Unity using IL2CPP as Scripting Backend.

-[Microsoft Visual C++ Redistributable] IS REQUIRED FOR THE PLUGIN TO WORK PROPERLY.
+<a href="https://learn.microsoft.com/cpp/windows/latest-supported-vc-redist">Microsoft Visual C++ Redistributable</a> IS REQUIRED FOR THE PLUGIN TO WORK PROPERLY.

 ```csharp
 using System;